danvuk567/danvuk567/README.md

 * Database development and querying data using SQL.
 * Report generation and ad-hoc data analysis using SQL.
 * Dashboard development using Power BI, Advanced Excel and Excel VBA.
-* Data Integration, API integration, and ETL development using Python, Power Query, and other industry ETL tools such Informatica.
+* Data Integration, API integration, and ETL development using Python, Power Query, VBA, and other industry ETL tools such Informatica.
 * Data analysis using Python, Advanced Excel and Excel VBA.
-* Data processing automation using Python, Unix/Linux, PowerShell.
+* Data processing and scheduling automation using Python, Unix/Linux, and PowerShell.

 # 📊 Projects and Studies